ifontarensky/leprechaun/README.rst

     (Output Arguments)
     -o OUTPUT, --output OUTPUT        Name of the rainbow table file, without the file extension (default=rainbow)
-    -d, --use-database                Save the output to an SQLite DB instead of a plaintext file
+    --sqlite                          Rainbow table will be an sqlite database, not a plaintext file
+    --mongo                           Rainbow table will be store in Mongo database

     (Hashing Arguments)
     -m, --md5                         Generate MD5 hashes of given passwords (default)